Brunch & Batter

 Storage

-Nope, you're not going to have any left.
+No, you won't have any left.
 No way, no how.
 Keep scrolling.

-But seriously, French toast does not store well in my opinion.
+But seriously, French toast does not store well, in my opinion.
 You can wrap any leftovers and store them in the fridge if you do happen to have some remaining.
 Gently reheat on the stove or microwave for 30 seconds to 1 minute.
 Because it is stuffed, I don't recommend freezing it.

 FAQ